-Executive Coaching is an individualized process that delivers a jointly developed action plan to address performance and “life-work” balance issues.
-The twin objectives are to enhance personal and professional effectiveness.
-We have provided Executive Coaching for professionals in accounting, architecture, banking, higher education and information technology.
-Typical profiles include:
+Executive Coaching is an individualized process that delivers a jointly developed action plan.
+We have provided Executive Coaching for professionals in accounting, architecture, banking, higher education, information technology, logistics, statistical software and weather services.

 Although no two Executive Coaching projects are precisely alike, the process we use has common phases:

-We begin by setting project objectives and identify performance and personal effectiveness issues.
+We begin by setting project objectives.
 Representative objectives include:

 - Time management